 For interactive events and general comfort, the sphere is equipped with 1,1000 access points in its Wi-Fi system, serving 25 megabits per second.

-What Will the Vegas Sphere Be Used For?
+What Is the Vegas Sphere Used For?

 Guy Barnett, the senior vice president of brand strategy and creative development at Sphere Entertainment, noted that the ogle-worthy building serves as more than just a screen or billboard.